richardthorp/Festival-Faces/README.md

 An even lighter shade of the logo blue can be found in the 'Services' area of the home page, as well as in the Gallery page and the Contact page.
 This was used in the Gallery page to further accentuate the contrast between images and the background colour.
 The lighter shade was used in the 'Services' section and on the Contact page to break up the content and to draw the eye of the user to the key information on the page.

 The 'Send' button at the bottom of the contact form is the same blue from the logo, ensuring the element is consistent with the rest of the website.

+### Fonts
+The font used for all of the headings throughout the website is 'Londrina Solid' from Google Fonts.
+This was used in part as it is similar in style to the font found on the company logo.
+It works well for the website and therefore the business, as it connotes feelings of fun and of being hand made.
+As a back-up font, 'Impact' has been chosen as it is a very 'web-safe' font, as well as being striking and stencil like, which is appropriate for a website pertaining to art.
+The company logo font was not chosen for headings as the shadow effect detracted from the clarity of the headers.